Street Child United

 The #IAmSomebody Tour

 Street Child World Cup 2026 may be over, but its legacy is only just getting started.
-During the FIFA World Cup, the #IAmSomebody Tour will visit Seattle, Miami, Toronto, Washington, D.C. and New York, creating new opportunities for young leaders to advance their calls for change.
+During the FIFA World Cup, the #IAmSomebody Tour, presented by Bank of America, will visit Seattle, Miami, Toronto, Washington, D.C. and New York, creating new opportunities for young leaders to advance their calls for change.

 The tour will culminate at the United Nations, where participants will present the Street Child World Cup Charter of Demands and launch an expanded Young Leaders Programme — bringing together 60 young leaders from 20 countries to drive lasting change in their communities and beyond.